slowernews/wisdom-tldr/README.md

 > *'Intelligence is the most sensitive trigger point for envy.'*

 > *'Great spirits have always found violent opposition from mediocrities.
-The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Einstein*
+The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

 CHALLENGE: Be humble and [listen](#on-listening).
 Blindspots are dangerous.